 From these theoretical perspectives, interview conversations can be seen as speech events in which participants actively co-construct meanings through their linguistic and contextual choices.
 Furthermore, interviews are also located in the larger social, political, economic and interpersonal contexts shaping knowledge construction.
-However, unless analyzed explicitly, these contexts can be taken for granted and how people construct their realities, critical discourse analysts argued that the societal contexts need to be taken into account.
+However, unless analyzed explicitly, these contexts can be taken for granted.
+To uncover what is taken for granted and how people construct their realities, critical discourse analysts argued that the societal contexts need to be taken into account.